 Figure 1: Steps of the analysis pipeline

-The panel on the left shows the offline process of updating and reconciling names of taxa listed in CITES appendices with the NCBI taxonomy, the panel on the right shows the process of species identification from sequence data by matching against the reconciled database of CITES names.
+The panel on the left shows the offline process of updating and reconciling names of taxa listed on the CITES appendices with the NCBI taxonomy, the panel on the right shows the process of species identification from sequence data by matching against the reconciled database of CITES names.
 See text for details.

+Figure 2: User-specified blacklist

+Examples of NCBI GenBank accessions placed in our user-specified blacklist, erroneously listed on Genbank as belonging to Gastrodia elata, a highly endangered orchid (monocots) species listed on CITES appendix I, but containing nrITS sequences of the non-endangered eudicot Nyctaginaceae (first two) and fungal Agaromycetes (third) and Saccharomycetales (last three), instead.

+EF090607

+EU135607

+EF090905

+EU135906

+EU135908

+EU135909

+Figure 3: Reconciled names database

+Examples of names in our reconciliation database listed as distinct species in NCBI GenBank but considered as synonyms on the CITES Appendices.

+Panax ginseng C.A.
+Mey.; Panax sinensis J. Wen ined.

 Tables

 Table 1: Example output

-Condensed version of results obtained by running the pipeline on data obtained by DNA sequencing of the contents of a mixture of traditional Chinese medicine.
-The results show the presence of Dendrobium cruentum, which is controlled by CITES appendix I under all circumstances, and Panax ginseng, for which only the population of the Russian Federation is controlled under appendix II.
-In the interest of clarity, omitted are the columns for BLAST hit metadata (i.e. query sequence, accession number, % identity, hit length, e-value and bit score)
+Condensed version of results obtained by running the pipeline on data generated by Next Gen (Ion Torrent) sequencing of a confiscated traditional Chinese medicine (TCM) sample.
+The results show the retrieval of Dendrobium cruentum, which is listed on CITES appendix I. This species cannot be traded without CITES permits under any circumstances.
+In addition, Panax ginseng was retrieved, which is listed on CITES appendix II.
+Trade in wild collected roots from the last remaining natural population of this species in the Russian Federation is only allowed with a CITES permit; farmed roots can be traded without a CITES permit unless they are produced in China.
+Next to these CITES protected species, two other plant taxa were retrieved: Dioscorea polystachya and Debregeasia elliptica.
+Both species are not listed on the CITES appendices which means trade is not restricted.
+For simplicity’s sake, the columns for BLAST hit results (i.e. accession number, % identity, hit length, e-value and bit score) were omitted.